openedx/openedx-filters/docs/concepts/openedx-filters.rst

 The lifecycle of an Open edX Filter can be summarized as follows:

 1. A service invokes calls a filter by invoking ``run_filter()`` method with the initial arguments.
-2. The filter's tooling gets the pipeline functions to execute based on the filter configuration ``OPEN_EDX_FILTERS_CONFIG``.
+2. The filter's tooling gets the pipeline functions to execute from the filter configuration ``OPEN_EDX_FILTERS_CONFIG``.
-3. The tooling executes a series of functions in a specific order, passing the output of the previous function as input to the next one.
+3. The tooling executes the functions in a specific order, passing the output of the previous function as input to the next one.
 4. Each function in the pipeline can modify the input data or halt execution based on specific conditions.
-5. The filter returns the final output of the pipeline to the caller.
+5. The filter returns the final output of the pipeline to the caller to be used by the rest of the process.
 6. The filter is considered complete once all functions in the pipeline have executed.

 Here is an example of how that might look like with an existing filter: